DOWNLOAD PDF (15MB)

-You could drive from Phoenix directly to the South Rim of Grand Canyon National Park in three hours and 40 minutes.
-But you’d miss some of Arizona’s most fascinating communities and the adventures they offer.
+You could drive from Phoenix directly to the South Rim of Grand Canyon National Park in less than 4 hours.
+But you would miss some of Arizona’s most fascinating towns and the spectacular adventures they offer.

 Start: Phoenix, Arizona

 Get to know the cosmopolitan side of Arizona in Phoenix where there is an activity for every interest.
 Here are the top seven things to do.

 Get a rare insider’s view of the Superstition Mountains when you hike on easy to difficult trails through this corner of the Sonoran Desert.
 It’s just 40 miles east of Phoenix.
 Plus 9 more Arizona State Parks near the Grand Canyon.

 Gilbert, Ariz. has remained true to its agricultural roots, serving up some of the country’s most inventive farm-to-table cuisine.
 Among Gilbert's lush green spaces is a 400-acre farm in the Agritopia neighborhood.

 Located on the eastern border of Scottsdale, Ariz., you’d never guess you’re in a city when you visit the Salt River Pima-Maricopa Indian Community in the Talking Stick Entertainment District.
 This community is filled with small-town charm and unique attractions.

 From great hiking and kayaking to a fun downtown scene, here are the top 5 reasons to explore Prescott.

 Take a stroll through this charming historic downtown packed with wine tasting rooms and restaurants before heading to a rare solitude-fueled national monument.